Aymanzzz/First_JavaScript_Project/README.md

 # First_JavaScript_Project

-In this project I learned some JS basics and did the following tasks:

 1- create a file and name it 'app.js' and type "Hello World" 5 times 2- run the file from your CLI by using this command node app.js 3- Declare a variable z and assign the number 7.25 to it.